Health Focus

 • Over Age 65: If you've had regular negative screening results for the past 10 years, you can typically stop screening.
 However, if you have a history of serious precancerous lesions, your doctor may recommend continuing.

-The shift toward primary HPV testing makes sense: instead of just looking at cell changes, we’re now identifying the virus that causes those changes.
-It’s more accurate and allows for longer intervals between screenings.
+The shift toward primary HPV testing makes sense: instead of just looking at cell changes after the fact, we're now identifying the virus that causes those changes.
+It's more accurate and allows for longer, safer intervals between screenings.

-Here’s one of the most exciting developments of 2025: The FDA approved the first at-home device for self-collected cervical samples.
-This means that if you prefer, you can now collect your own vaginal sample at home and send it to a lab for HPV testing.
+Here's one of the most exciting developments to take center stage in 2026: The FDA's recent expansions allowing self-collected vaginal samples.
+This means that if you prefer, you can now use an at home HPV test to collect your own sample and send it to a lab for screening.

-For many women, this is a game-changer.
-Maybe you’ve been putting off screening because:
+For many women, self-collected vaginal samples are a game-changer.
+Maybe you've been putting off screening because:

 • You don't have time for an appointment